jeremyckahn/chitchatter/README.md

 <sub>Logo provided by [@ramyashreeshetty](https://github.com/ramyashreeshetty)</sub>

 Chitchatter is a free (as in both price and freedom) communication tool.
-It is designed with security and privacy in mind.
-To that end, it is:
+It is designed to be the simplest way to connect with others privately and securely.
+It is:

 - Fully open source (licensed under [GPL v2](./LICENSE))
 - Peer-to-peer